 The Glute Bridge

-This is one of the best all-round strengthening exercises that you can incorporate as a runner.
+This is one of the best all-round strengthening exercises that you can incorporate, especially if you like to run.

 There are a number of variations you can use to change up this exercise a little.
-You can hold for 30 seconds in the upright position, or move your butt up and down from the ground for 20 reps.
+You can hold for 30 seconds in the upright position, or move your butt up and down from the ground for 20 reps, or as many as you can manage if 20 is too much right now.

 You can even do it single-legged to increase the intensity of the exercise.
 This is definitely an exercise you should incorporate into your routine.

-When I spoke about doing exercises that target many muscles, the kettlebell swing is the king in my opinion.
+When I spoke about doing exercises that target many muscles, the kettlebell swing is the king in my opinion and one of my favourite all-time exercises.

-The kettlebell swing works all of the following:
+The kettlebell swing works all of the following areas:

-When performing a Kettlebell swing, good form is essential, so take a look at the video below.
+When performing a Kettlebell swing, good form is essential, so take a look at the video below to see how it’s done the right way.

 This is a very basic exercise but it is great for the hips and glutes again.